SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

 and coordintated by Dr. Matthias Büchse from Cloud & Heat Technologies.
-Building on top of already existing standards, the goal is to achieve a broader adoption of SCS standards by more close collaboration with ALASCA and also cover the ALASCA technology stack with the cloud lifecycle management tool yaook.
-Providing a second standards-compliant implementation of SCS standards on top of yaook validates the universal nature of the standards.
+Building on top of already existing standards, the goal is to achieve a broader adoption of SCS standards by more close collaboration with ALASCA and also cover the ALASCA technology stack with the cloud-lifecycle management tool Yaook.
+Providing a second standards-compliant implementation of SCS standards on top of Yaook validates the universal nature of the standards.
 The broader setup also supports the high quality of the evolving standards and the sustainability of the SCS standardization efforts.
 The Special Interest Group is open to all cloud providers and integrator that want